robusta-dev/robusta/docs/configuration/azure-managed-prometheus.rst

 =========================================

 1. Go to `Azure Monitor workspaces <https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/microsoft.monitor%2Faccounts>`_ and chose your monitored workspace.
-2. In your monitored workspace `overview`, find the ``Query endpoint`` and copy it.
+2. In your monitored workspace, `overview`, find the ``Query endpoint`` and copy it.
-3. In your `generated_values.yaml` file add the prometheus url with 443 port:
+3. In your `generated_values.yaml` file add the query endpoint url with a 443 port:

 .. code-block:: yaml